 How does Disney Plus price compare to Apple TV Plus?

 Disney Plus offers a wealth of highly sought-after entertainment IP: Pixar, Marvel, Star Wars, The Simpsons, and beloved Disney classics, in addition to audience-baiting exclusives like Hamilton and The Mandalorian.
 It has a total of around 1,200 films and TV shows, while Apple TV Plus has only 60-odd.
 The difference may seem stark.
-But Apple TV Plus produces largely brand-new content, including psychological thriller Calls, the Golden Globe nominated The Morning Show and Ted Lasso, and the critically acclaimed Dickinson.
+But Apple TV Plus produces largely brand-new content, including psychological thriller Calls, the Golden Globe nominated The Morning Show and Ted Lasso, and hilarious comedy series Mythic Quest.

 How does Disney Plus price compare to Hulu?